dadrian/dadrian.io/content/blog/posts/tech-debt.md

 ### So what does this all mean?

-Sometimes people want to schedule tech debt in, saying things like “20% of each sprint should be dedicated to tech debt” or allocating a debt fix-it week.
+Sometimes people want to schedule tech debt in, saying things like “20% of each sprint should be dedicated to tech debt” or allocating a debt fix-it week[^1].
 This is an anti-pattern that indicates you don’t actually know what your problems are, or where you want to go and why you want to go there.

 If you can’t identify work in any space between “feature” and “tech debt”, you don’t actually understand the work you’re trying to do or the problem you’re